-To adequately protect and conserve the larger landscape ecosystem of Catlett Islands may require further conservation and/or open space easements.
-Habitat fragmentation will increasingly threaten nearby lands, and to mitigate some of these impacts, VIMS should consider pursuit of conservation and open-space easements and management agreements on key tracts near the Reserve.
-Land acquisition/conservation easement targets for inclusion in CBNERRVA Catlett Islands or to serve as important buffer lands are prioritized below and illustrated in Figure 7.
+To adequately protect and conserve the larger landscape ecosystem of Sweet Hall Marsh, additional adjacent lands may require further conservation and/or open space easements.
+Habitat fragmentation will increasingly threaten nearby lands, and to mitigate some of these impacts, VIMS may consider pursuit of conservation and open-space easements and management agreements on key tracts near the Reserve.

-High Priority.
-Areas delineated as high priority are primarily undeveloped marsh/upland/agricultural tracts located north, northeast, and east of Catlett Islands.
-These areas could be a high priority for addition to the Catlett Islands Reserve site for several reasons.
-The delineated areas likely serve as nearby foraging, nesting, and loafing habitat for bird species using the Catlett Islands, such as Bald Eagles, Osprey, Northern Harriers, Great Blue Herons, and numerous other marsh birds.
-Inclusion of these lands in the Catlett Islands Reserve, or protection/conservation through easements and management agreements, would complement the current site with additional or like habitat for mobile species.
-These lands would also buffer the Reserve from effects of nearby development, agricultural, and silvicultural practices.
+Areas designated as high priority are those undeveloped marsh/upland/agricultural tracts located adjacent to Sweet Hall Marsh and are a high priority for addition to the Reserve for several reasons.
+These areas likely serve as foraging, nesting, and loafing habitat for bird species using Sweet Hall Marsh including Bald Eagles, Osprey, Northern Harriers, Great Blue Herons, and numerous other marsh birds.
+Adding these lands to the Reserve, or protecting them through conservation easements or formal management agreements, would complement the current site with additional or like habitat for mobile species.